FLSA Litigation and Enforcement: Latest Challenges

 Complying With Off-the-Clock Work Prohibitions, Tip Credit and Tip Pooling Rules, and Time Reporting Requirements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide best practices for employers' counsel facing current Fair Labor Standards Act enforcement and litigation hot-button issues, including claims of off-the-clock work, tip credit and tip pooling violations, and time reporting violations.
+This CLE course will provide best practices for employers' counsel facing current Fair Labor Standards Act enforcement and litigation hot-button issues, including claims of off-the-clock work, tip credit and tip pooling violations, and time reporting violations.

 - Enforcement trends and best practices for employers' counsel